DIPlib/diplib/changelogs/diplib_next.md

 ### New functionality

+- Added `dip::Graph::EdgeVertex()` for convenience. `graph.EdgeVertex( edge, which )` is the same as what previously was written `graph.Edges()[ edge ].vertices[ which ].`

+- Added `dip::Graph::IsValidEdge()`.

+- Added `dip::Graph::UpdateEdgeWeights<>()`, an overload that takes a function as input; this function is applied to the two vertex weights for each edge, and should return an edge weight.

+- Added `dip::GraphCut()`, a function that computes the minimum cut of a graph.
+This is a segmentation algorithm that splits the graph into two sections based on two marker vertices (nodes).

+- Added `dip::Label()` with a `dip::Graph` as input.
+It finds connected components in the graph.

 ### Changed functionality

 - `dip::AlignedAllocInterface` now aligns each of the scanlines (rows of the image), not just the first one.